Han Chinese: Demic diffusion and north–south differences

-The estimated genetic contribution of Northern Han to Southern Han is substantial in the ancestral patrilineage in addition to a geographic cline that exists for the corresponding matrilineage.
-These genetic findings align with the historic trend of Northern Han migrants settling in Southern China due to dynastic changes, geopolitical upheavals, instability, warfare and famine.
+The estimated contribution of Northern Han to Southern Han is substantial in both paternal and maternal lineages and a geographic cline exists for mtDNA.
+As a result, the Northern Han are one of the primary contributors to the gene pool of the Southern Han.
+However, it is noteworthy that the expansion process was not only dominated by males, as is shown by both contribution of the Y-chromosome and the mtDNA from Northern Han to Southern Han.
+Northern Han Chinese and Southern Han Chinese exhibit both Ancient Northern East Asian and Ancient Southern East Asian ancestries.
 The subsequent intermarriages between Northern Han migrants and southern aborigines over the past few thousand years gave rise to modern Chinese demographics—a Han Chinese super-majority and minority non-Han Chinese indigenous peoples.

 Han Chinese from Fujian and Guangdong show excessive ancestries from Late Neolithic Fujianese-related sources (35.0–40.3%), which are more significant in modern Ami, Atayal and Kankanaey (66.9–74.3%), and less significant in Han Chinese from Zhejiang (22%), Jiangsu (17%) and Shandong (8%).
 This suggests significant genetic contribution from Kra-Dai-related peoples.
 They also have ancestry from Neolithic Mekong-related sources but this is less significant (21.8–23.6%).
 Among the Han subgroups, Han Chinese from Guangxi exhibit the lowest northern East Asian ancestry (33.8 ± 4.8%) although other studies suggest Cantonese, Fujianese and Taiwanese Han.
+Conversely, Han Chinese from provinces and regions like Shaanxi and Inner Mongolia have exceptionally high northern East Asian ancestry.
 Han Chinese from Guangxi and Hainan cluster with Han Chinese from Guangdong but exhibit admixture with minority groups from their respective provinces.
-One study shows higher affinities between Han Chinese from Northern Guangxi and local Austronesian, Kra-Dai and Austroasiatic groups compared to Han Chinese from Southern Guangxi.
+One study shows higher affinities between Han Chinese from Northern Guangxi and local Austronesian and Kra-Dai groups compared to Han Chinese from Southern Guangxi.
 Another study shows stronger affinities between Han Chinese from Hainan and Tujia, Bai, She, Yunnan Yi and Sinitic-speaking populations compared to indigenous Hlai peoples, who show more Kra-Dai affinities.
 Lingnan Han Chinese also share affinities with the Kinh Vietnamese, although other studies show stronger affinities between Dai people and Kinh Vietnamese.
 Ancient population admixture with Ami and Atayal exists for Han Chinese from Guangdong and Sichuan and the ancestors of Taiwanese Han.

 In contrast, Southwestern Han Chinese exhibit admixture with neighboring Hmong-Mien-speaking and lowland Tibeto-Burman-speaking populations and have higher northern East Asian affinities.
-Highland Tibetan-related ancestry is also detected in Northern and Central Han Chinese.
-Eastern Han Chinese from provinces like Jiangsu, Shanghai, Zhejiang and Shandong have Yellow River ancestry and to a lesser extent, southern East Asian-related ancestry.
-However, Han Chinese from Shandong derive their ancestries from populations with higher northern East Asian affinities.
+Highland Tibetan-related ancestry is also detected in some Northern and Central Han Chinese.
+Eastern Han Chinese from provinces like Jiangsu, Shanghai, Zhejiang and Shandong exhibit high genetic continuity with ancient populations from Jiangsu and Shandong.